AromaKitsune/aromakitsune.github.io/pages/3DS-Custom-Home-Menu-UI.md

 ## Restoring the Home Menu title - Method 4

-ℹ️ If you have any issues downloading a firmware archive, follow this section.
+<p class="note">If you have any issues downloading a firmware archive, follow this section.</p>

 1. Download [3DNUS](https://github.com/wyatt8740/3DNUS).